mitchharpur/openshift-console-debugging/docs/debugging/console-git-repository-structure.md

 The bridge executable is launched using the examples/run-bridge.sh script and uses the certificates and secret files in that folder.

 These certificates and secrets need to be updated every time the user logs in to a cluster, because an API bearer token is used in making API requests from the web application to the cluster proxy.

+## 4) Debugging Shell Scripts
+The scripts used to debug the application are actually part of [this](https://github.com/mitchharpur/openshift-console-debugging) repository.
+These scripts are added to the console project using the instructions outlined [here](https://github.com/mitchharpur/openshift-console-debugging) .
+These scripts all sctart with debug-* and add a .vscode folder to the projects in order to setup integrated debugging in VSCode.